Observables in Quantum Mechanics and the Importance of Self-adjointness: Hilbert spaces

-As mentioned above, any convergent sequence $\left\{\xi_{n}\right\}^{\infty}_{1}$ is a Cauchy sequence.
-In a Hilbert space, the converse also holds\footnote{In short, a Hilbert space is complete with respect to a metric generated by a scalar product.}.
-A space that satisfies the first two requirements is called a pre-Hilbert space.
-Any pre-Hilbert space can be made a complete Hilbert space by adding the ``limits'' of Cauchy sequences.
+Notice that any convergent sequence $\left\{\xi_{n}\right\}^{\infty}_{1}$ is a Cauchy sequence and in a Hilbert space, the converse also holds\footnote{In short, a Hilbert space is complete with respect to a metric generated by a scalar product.}.
+A pre-Hilbert space is a vector space with an inner product satisfying \eqref{inner}.
+Physicists usually deal with just a pre-Hilbert space, since there is no difference between pre-Hilbert space and a Hilbert space of finite dimension.
+Fortunately, any pre-Hilbert space can be made a complete Hilbert space by adding the ``limits'' of all Cauchy sequences.
 Note that the requirement of completeness is crucial, and not only technical, for applications of Hilbert spaces to QM. \item A Hilbert space $\mathcal{H}$ is called separable if it contains a countable dense set.
-Separable Hilbert spaces are sufficient for treating conventional QM. \item The Hilbert space $L^2(a,b)$ is the linear space of square-integrable functions on an interval $(a,b)$ of the real axis,
+Separable Hilbert spaces are sufficient for treating conventional QM.
+All infinite-dimensional separable Hilbert spaces are isomorphic to the Hilbert space of complex square summable sequences $l^2(\mathbb{N})$ defined by